 Prepare your matcha – place ½ to 1 tsp in a matcha bowl (or any bowl) – you might wish to use up to 3 tsp before a run or race – especially if you’e using it for its caffeine content as an ergogenic aid (I drink both matcha as well as espresso before a race).

-Once you’re water is hot, pour a couple tablespoons into the matcha powder and whisk vigorously with a bamboo whisk (or an electric frother or mini kitchen whisk) back and forth until the matcha is smooth, forms a liquid paste and has no lumps.
+Once your water is hot, pour a couple tablespoons into the matcha powder and whisk vigorously with a bamboo whisk (or an electric frother or mini kitchen whisk) back and forth until the matcha is smooth, forms a liquid paste and has no lumps.

 Add another ¼ to ½ cup of hot water or so (or you may wish to use almond or coconut milk instead, to lighten the matcha taste as your taste buds adapt), and whisk vigorously again.
 If you’re using the matcha pre-run or pre-race, you could drink it now as a thicker matcha blend (less fluid going into you before running to prevent porta-potty stops!).